ceserafini/c-maps/README.md

 - **Zoom and Bounds**: The map is configured with specific zoom levels and bounds to prevent infinite panning and maintain a clear view.

 ### Environment Variables

-If you decide to use a service like Mapbox that requires an API token, you can store it in a `.env` file:

 ```env
 NEXT_COUNTRIES_TREVORBLADES_GRAPH_QL_URL=https://countries.trevorblades.com/graphql